-Tonight, City Council awarded Emily Sturtridge with the 2018 Tim Hickman Memorial Health and Safety Scholarship.
+Tonight, City Council awarded Patrick Hutchinson with the 2020 Tim Hickman Memorial Health and Safety Scholarship.

 This annual $3,000 scholarship for students in an occupational and/or public health and safety related program was established in 2006 by the City of London and CUPE Locals 101 and 107, as a tribute to employee Tim Hickman, who died in service to the community at age 21.

-Sturtridge will receive $3000 to help with her continued studies, as well as a one-year membership to the London chapter of the Canadian Society of Safety Engineering (CSSE), which is pleased to support her future health and safety endeavors.
+Patrick will receive $3000 to help with his continued studies, as well as a one-year membership to the London chapter of the Canadian Society of Safety Engineering (CSSE), which is pleased to support his future health and safety endeavors.